carlfranklin/MauiProgram/README.md

 For this demo, we are going to use the latest version of [Visual Studio 2022 Preview](https://visualstudio.microsoft.com/vs/community/).

-In my case, I already have [Visual Studio 2022 Preview](https://visualstudio.microsoft.com/vs/community/) installed, so the first thing I am going to do, is update it from Preview 4.0 to 6.0.
+In my case, I already have [Visual Studio 2022 Preview](https://visualstudio.microsoft.com/vs/community/) installed, so the first thing I am going to do, is update it.

 ![image-20220512174201007](images/image-20220512174201007.png)